BARBARA FONTAINE-WHITE

 Background & Bio

 Fontaine-White taught painting and drawing at the university level for over thirty years.
 She retired in the spring of 2022 as a full professor from the University of Mary-Hardin Baylor and now works as a full-time artist.
-She is also the president of the Harker Heights Arts Council working to expand art experiences within the community.
+Her paintings start with observed reality and the work stresses materiality incorporating cold wax medium, paint sticks, pastels and oil paint.

 © Copyright -All content on this website is the intellectual property of the Artist or Professional Artists of Central Texas and may not be used without permission.